Slow Breathing for COPD and Emphysema

 Slow breathing also good for those with cardiovascular problems…

-The researchers noted that this effect of slow breathing on reducing sympathetic over-excitation and improving baroreflex sensitivity has also been found in people with cardiovascular problems (see references below): “Previous studies in patients with chronic heart failure or arterial hypertension found an effect similar to that observed in the present study.”
+The researchers noted that this effect of slow breathing on reducing sympathetic over-excitation and improving baroreflex sensitivity has also been found in people with chronic heart failure and high blood pressure (see references below): “Previous studies in patients with chronic heart failure or arterial hypertension found an effect similar to that observed in the present study.”
 (T. Raupach et al, 2008).

 … and good for the health more generally